St Leonards Pier: Construction

 Construction began on 1 March 1888, with the local mayoress, Mrs William Stubbs, present when the first pile was screwed into the ground.
 Financial problems delayed construction which were resolved with a low-cost loan of £7,000 from the South Eastern Railway Company who had recently opened West St Leonards Station and hoped the pier would increase passengers to the station.
 The mayoress inserted the last of 22,500 bolts holding the framework together on 9 October 1890.

 The pier was built by Head, Wrightson and Co of Stockton on Tees using 1,500 tons of iron which was brought in by sea.
 It cost £30,000 to build.

 Early years

 The pier was opened on 28 October 1891 by Lord and Lady Brassey, who greeted the public whilst the pipers of the Gordons Boys Home played.
 Unfortunately, due to gale force winds, the seaward end was closed to the public.

 During a gale in october 1898, the landing stage, which had had little use apart from the odd steamer, was washed away.
 Another gale destroyed the pier's west toll house in February 1899.

 The first showing of moving pictures in the area was on the pier on 7 November 1896.

+The pier is visible in the film It's a Bet (1935), starring Gene Gerrard.

 In 1904 the pavilion became a fashionable lounge called the Kursaal.